So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract

-This is not only a golden, free opportunity to increase your audience 📈 it also increases the guarantee of quality for listeners.
+This is not only a golden, free opportunity to increase your audience 📈 it also increases guaranteed quality for listeners.
 With the popularity of the platform having grown year after year, people may naturally expect to find your podcast on Youtube.

 If you don’t have your podcast content on Youtube, it’s kind of like a brand that has no social media networks… a bit scary! 😨

-Youtube is the 2nd largest search engine after Google
+Youtube is the 2nd Most Used Search Engine after Google

 The simple fact that Youtube gathers billions of users should be enough to convince you to convert your podcast into a video and to start broadcasting it on this free platform.

 Among these people, you will most assuredly reach some who had, at first glance, no intention of listening to a podcast.
 But because your episodes answered the query they typed into Youtube, they will naturally find it. 🚀

 Who can say they have never fallen down the rabbit hole of Youtube that pushes you to watch suggested videos?
 Personally, this is something that happens to me quite frequently… 🙄

 When I watch a video on a topic or type of music that interests me, I often find myself watching a second one, then a third one… And if it’s a podcast that slips into my suggestions, I put it aside and make sure to listen to it later. 🎧

 Most often, Youtube is the first step towards your podcast.
 That means that it may be on this platform that potential listeners will discover your show but they will not necessarily stay on your Youtube channel to listen to it entirely.
 They’ll eventually switch to a podcast listening app to continue listening.